UCSF-HMTRC/hyperpolarized_mri_book/_sources/dDNP_physics/dDNP_physics.md

 ![Solid Effect](solid_effect.png)

-Figure 2: The solid effect is a two-spin process involving the electron spin and the nearby nuclear spins.
+**Figure 2**: The solid effect is a two-spin process involving the electron spin and the nearby nuclear spins.
 The two spins are coupled by the dipolar interaction (kHz) and irradiating with microwaves at the sum or difference frequencies of the Larmor frequencies of the two spins,